top of page

 3 YEARS OLD

 The Roo Crew consists of seven bachelor roosters.
-All of whom where discarded and left to fend for themselves.
+All of whom were discarded and left to fend for themselves.
 In the fall of 2021 a staff member was driving past the neighboring state park and witnessed the boys being dumped.
 It took multiple members of the Care Team, several attempts, and many hours to get all the roos to the safety of the sanctuary.

 When people buy chicks, they tend to want them for eggs.
 Since roosters can't produce eggs and they crow, making it a potential noise complaint from neighbors, roosters are often seen as less desirable.
-For the animal agriculture industry in the business of selling eggs, rooster are considered unprofitable and useless.
+For the animal agriculture industry in the business of selling eggs, roosters are considered unprofitable and useless.

 Eggs have a 50/50 chance of being female or male.
 If you look at the animal agriculture industry alone and think about all the eggs that are produced by female chickens, there was an equal amount of male chicks who were hatched and immediately discarded.

 We are grateful to care for the members of the Roo Crew.
 Nico, Pom, Bakugo, Rufio, Usain, Kylo Ren, and Bolin have their own bachelor pad.
 Without a hen to compete for, the roos coexist peacefully.
 Unlike Kylo's namesake, he chooses to use the good side of the force.
 However, In the event of interpersonal conflict, it is Bolin who steps in to restore the peace.
-Usain's namesake is non other than legendary sprinter Usain Bolt.
+Usain's namesake is none other than legendary sprinter Usain Bolt.
 Why you ask?
 Because, he sprinted away from the rescue effort!
 The Care Team had to return several times before they could convince Usain to leave the state park and join his friends.
 We think he's happy with his decision.

 bottom of page